csc-department/info/README.md

 To create or renew your google authenticator, run `google-authenticator`.

+Please note: the lab machines were updated and are still being installed.
+I suggest you use the ones with names beginning in `blue-`.
+Note that they are Linux Mint.

 Lab machines are listed in [Bromelia-names](https://github.com/csc-department/info/blob/main/csc-colors-names-map.pdf) PDF.
 These will only require a password or a public-private key pair.